EmielSchmeink/STE-telematics/KafkaDocker/ReadMe.md

                 <blockquote>./bin/kafka-storage.sh format -t &ltuuid&gt -c ./config/kraft/server.properties</blockquote>
             </li>
             <li>
                 To start the Kafka server on a node run the line below.
-Note that each node has to be initialized like that.
+Note that each node has to be initialized like that in its own terminal.
                 <blockquote>./bin/kafka-server-start.sh ./config/kraft/server.properties</blockquote>
             </li>
             <li>